suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 There are three deployment options for use with AES Key Wrap for payload
 encryption:

-- If all authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.
+- If all recipients (typically of the same product family) share the same KEK, a single COSE\_recipient structure contains the encrypted CEK.
 The sender executes the following steps:

 ~~~